-Rural Urban fringe is an important concept in settlement geography.
-The rural urban fringe is the boundary zone outside the urban area proper where rural and urban land uses intermix.
+Rural-Urban fringe is an important concept in settlement geography.
+The rural-urban fringe is the boundary zone outside the urban area proper where rural and urban land uses intermix.
 It is the area where the city meets the countryside.
 It is an area of transition from agricultural and other rural land uses to urban use.
-Located well within the urban sphere of influence the fringe is characterised by a wide variety of land use including dormitory settlements housing middle-income commuters who work in the main urban area.
+Located well within the urban sphere of influence the fringe is characterized by a wide variety of land use including dormitory settlements housing middle-income commuters who work in the central urban area.
 Over time the characteristics of the fringe change from largely rural to largely urban.
-Suburbanisation takes place at the urban boundary of rural urban fringe.
+Suburbanisation takes place at the municipal boundary of rural-urban fringe.

 - There was widespread inner city development immediately post WW2.
 But this did not create enough housing units for all those who needed them.

 - Others were built on the edge of towns and cities.

 - Most of the residential growth is outwards into the suburbs.
 Population density is lower than that in the inner city, and the houses are usually larger as the land is cheaper.

 - As residential use started spreading to the suburbs, transportation network developed, increasing the connectivity of the suburbs to the inner city.

 - From the 1970s, out-of-town shopping centers took advantage of lower land prices and more space.

 - After that many companies moved their offices and factories to the edge of the urban area for similar reasons, where they could take advantage of better transport links as well.